Today we talk about Artificial Intelligence, how you can take advantage of AI and implement it in your organization.

 Pam Didner: Yeah.
 I mean, you know, in terms of when AI will take your job will not, personally, I think, if AI is getting better and better, obviously we are training the machines to do more and more things.
 And I think that, um, AI in the short term will not take your job.
 But in the long-term, they probably will take over repetitive tasks.
 And as a marketer, I always encourage marketers that you have to expand and also learned new skillset.
 Right.

 Katie Robbert: I 100% agree with you on that sentiment.
-And I think that that’s a really good clarification around that question.
-And so AI is really good at those repetitive tasks.
+I think that that’s a really good clarification around that question.
+So AI is really good at those repetitive tasks.
 And so your job as a marketer is to continue to learn and grow and be comfortable with AI taking those repetitive tasks because what it does is makes room for those more valuable responsibilities that AI can’t do.
-And that’s customer relationships and insights.
-And decision-making.
+That’s customer relationships and insights, and decision-making.

 If you make way AI to do those repetitive tasks, specifically around reporting and data collection and processing, and those outputs, you can focus on deepening those relationships.
 And relationships with your customers and getting really good nuanced information that AI just can’t collect.